ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 <!-- Default Column Definitions -->

 The example above demonstrates how to configure a single column.
 To apply this configuration across all columns we can use ___Default Column Definitions___ instead.
-Let's make all of our columns resizeable by creating adding the `defaultColDefs` property to our Grid Options object, and setting `resizeable: true`:
+Let's make all of our columns filterable by adding the `defaultColDefs` property to our Grid Options object, and setting `filter: true`:

 <snippet transform={false} language="jsx">
 |const gridOptions = {
 |  defaultColDef: {
-|    resizable: true
+|    filter: true
 |  }
 |  // ...
 |}
 </snippet>

-The grid should now allow re-sizing on all columns:
+The grid should now allow filtering on all columns:

 <grid-example title='Default Column Definitions Example' name='default-columns-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>